tskit-dev/tstrait/docs/effect-size.md

 .. currentmodule:: tstrait
 ```

-(effect_size)=
+(sim_trait)=

-# Effect size
+# Trait Simulation

-This page describes how tstrait simulates effect sizes and how to specify effect size
+This page describes how tstrait simulates traits and how to specify the effect size
-distributions in tstrait.
+distribution.

 **Learning Objectives**